microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ### RPC Support

-Since the new Visual Studio extensibility model is entirely in a separate process, all APIs have to at some level operate with serializable data types.
-Typically, extensions can ignore these implementation details, however, in some scenarios, an extension may need to interface directly with RPC services acquired from `this.Extensibility.ServiceBroker`.
-To facilitate interactions with RPC services, the object model exposes `RpcContract` properties on most core types, and the following serializable RPC types.
+Since the new Visual Studio extensibility model is entirely in a separate process, and communications between the extension process and the Visual Studio process occurs through a stream, all APIs have to at some level operate with serializable data types.
+Typically, extensions can ignore these implementation details;
+however, in some scenarios, an extension may need to interface directly with RPC services acquired from `this.Extensibility.ServiceBroker`.
+To facilitate interactions with RPC services, the object model exposes `RpcContract` properties on most core types, and the following serializable RPC types:

-- VersionedTextDocumentRange - 1:1 serializable version of Span, accessible via `.RpcContract`.
+- VersionedTextDocumentRange - 1:1 serializable version of `Span`, accessible via `RpcContract`.
 This type should be used in most RPC contracts between processes.
-- VersionedTextDocumentPosition - 1:1 serializable version of Position, accessible via `.RpcContract`.
+- VersionedTextDocumentPosition - 1:1 serializable version of `Position`, accessible via `RpcContract`.
 This type should be used in most RPC contracts between processes.
 - Range - Serializable version of Span, omitting the Uri and version number.
-- Microsoft.VisualStudio.RpcContracts.Utilities.Position - Serializable version of Position, omitting the Uri and version number.
+- Microsoft.VisualStudio.RpcContracts.Utilities.Position - Serializable version of `Position`, omitting the Uri and version number.
-- TextView - 1:1 serialized form of ITextView, accessible via `.RpcContract`.
+- TextView - 1:1 serialized form of `ITextView`, accessible via `RpcContract`.
-- TextDocument - 1:1 serialized form of ITextDocument via `.RpcContract`.
+- TextDocument - 1:1 serialized form of `ITextDocument` via `RpcContract`.

 As opposed to VersionedTextDocumentRange and VersionedTextDocumentPosition, Range and Microsoft.VisualStudio.RpcContracts.Utilities.Position omit the Uri and document version, making for a smaller serializable representation.
 This type should be used in RPC contracts that contain lots of span/range equivalents that need to reduce their payload size for performance.
-These RPC contracts will need to pass the document
-Uri and version for the spans/range to be rehydrated into Spans and Positions by the IEditorHostService.
-IEditorHostService interfaces with extension-local copies of the text buffer, and manages opening and closing of documents described by the RPC types.
+These RPC contracts will need to pass the document Uri and version for the spans or range to be instantiated into `Span` and `Position` objects by the `IEditorHostService`. `IEditorHostService` interfaces with extension-local copies of the text buffer, and manages opening and closing of documents described by the RPC types.